 The same is true for your budget plan.
 If you acknowledge you’ll stumble along the way and have a plan to continue forward, you’ll bounce back from the setbacks stronger and more determined to meet your financial goals.

 Pro Tip – Keep a journal to document:

 What drove you to make the purchase decision

 What you plan to do to control for a future setback (if it was an avoidable one!)

-Again, keeping a record of your decision making can provide invaluable insight into your purchasing power and the things that you might not have valued at the onset of identifying those fixed expenses.
-Remember, always set yourself up for success by recognizing what you want and what you can improve, incrementally, over time, to the best of your ability.
+Again, keeping a record of your decision-making can provide invaluable insight into your purchasing power and the things you might not have valued at the onset of identifying those fixed expenses.
+Always set yourself up for success by recognizing what you want and what you can improve incrementally, over time, to the best of your ability.